KevinDahlberg/marketplace-app/blog.md

 had a problem with grunt not seeing changes to all of my files.
 I had to add another condition to the grunt watch.
 Grunt is pretty frustrating, but it's one of those things that I know I need practice on before ending up in the real world.

+* Player class is created, player 1 generated in the factory.
+Displays on the DOM.

+- create market class and put market into their respective classes (based on type)
+- I will eventually have to put images in the inventory.js file as a third property

+MarketItem class is created.
+I need to be able to pass an array (when I create the instance of it, it will be INVENTORY) into it.
+So just like player1, market1 will be an instance of a Market Item.